herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

     nickname: field(String),
     password: field(String),

     // Here we set the field.
-    // After the type we also
+After the type we also pass
-    // pass an optial object
-    // with the key default as 0
+    // an optional object with the key default as 0.
     score: field(Number, {
         default: 0
     }),